Protein Powder for Diabetes

 So, for several years I would make an egg white protein powder drink every day.
 Until I realized that I was already getting too much protein in my diet.

 Like other men, I need just 56 grams of complete protein per day, according to the Food and Nutrition Board of the Institute of Medicine.
 Most adult women need 46 grams, according to the Food and Nutrition Board of the Institute of Medicine.
 Pregnant women and nursing mothers need 71 grams.
-The Food and Nutrition Board defines complete protein as "Protein from animal sources such as meat, poultry, fish, eggs, milk, cheese, and yogurt provide all nine indispensable amino acids, and for this reason are referred to as ‘complete protein.’"
+The Food and Nutrition Board defines complete protein as "Protein from animal sources such as meat, poultry, fish, eggs, milk, cheese, and yogurt provide all nine indispensable amino acids, and for this reason are referred to as 'complete protein."
+It’s important to note, however, that these are just general recommendations and vary for each individual depending on height, weight, age, and other factors.

 Do you know how much complete protein you get in your daily diet?
 For a long time I didn't.
 But with the help of the U.S. Department of Agriculture's National Nutrient Database it's easy to figure out.
 From just the eggs, fish, and yogurt that I eat almost every day I already get a bit more than the 71 grams of complete protein that I would need if I were pregnant.
 So I certainly don't supplement it with a protein shake any more.